 Vushtrri Castle, Medieval fortress in Vushtrri, Kosovo.

-Vushtrri Castle is a medieval fortress in the town of Vushtrri built around a strong central tower with thick stone walls.
-The structure displays typical defensive features of its era, including openings for arrows and other protective elements integrated into the walls.
+Vushtrri Castle is a medieval fortress in the town of Vushtrri, in present-day Kosovo, built around a central stone tower with very thick walls.
+The remaining sections of wall stand on a low rise and are clearly visible from the town below.

 The fortress served as a center of power for regional rulers and represented their control over the surrounding lands.
 Its imposing structure communicated strength and authority to those who approached it.